pitasialessandro/handwriting-ocr-bot/README.md

 pip install -r requirements.txt
 ```

-Edit the `.env` file and paste your bot token:
+Edit the `.env` file and add your tokens:

 ```
 TELEGRAM_BOT_TOKEN=your-actual-token-from-botfather

+# Optional but recommended -- gives a much higher ZeroGPU quota.
+# Create a free token at https://huggingface.co/settings/tokens
+# with only the "Make calls to Inference Providers" permission enabled.
+HF_TOKEN=hf_your-token-here
 ```

 ### 3. Run the bot